15 Fun & Free Things to do in Tucson

 And a few more budget friendly activities (less than 10 bucks)

 Treat yourself to a delicious gelato at Frost – The popular high end gelato chain originally opened its’ doors in Tucson and has now spread to many major cities.
-This is hands down the best gelato in the area.
+This is hands down the best gelato I’ve ever tried.
 The staff are friendly and let you sample as many flavors as you like, of which there are more than 2 dozen to consider.
 Try the dark chocolate – it’s amazing.
 A large scoop is well under 10 bucks and does wonders to cool you down on a hot Tucson day.

 Check out the local coffee scene – There are lots of great independent coffee shops around Tucson, so no need to resort to a Starbucks here.
 Enjoying a local cup of joe is the perfect way to spend a lazy hot day in the city.
 Check out my top 5 coffeehouses in Tucson.